Skip to content

 Three children and one adult swimming in pool with a lifeguard nearby.
 One person walking on pool deck.

-Figure 234.
-Swimmers enjoying the pool at the CLASS Parks Summer Kickoff Picnic
+Swimmers enjoy the pool at the CLASS Parks Summer Kickoff Picnic.

 City of Los Angeles Department of Recreation and Parks.